drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-10

+_10-25 14:19_ But what is this fast and slow mind of which Daniel Kahneman speaks?

-_10-25 13:38_ The opaqueness of a dog's texts on the Internet is mirrored and matched by the opaqueness in real life of thoughts and actions of people we think we understand.
+_10-25 13:38_ The opaqueness of a dog's texts on the Internet is mirrored and matched by the opaqueness in real life of the thoughts and actions of people we appear to understand.